Graded semisimple algebras are symmetric: Proof of Theorem A

-In this section we consider finite dimensional graded simple algebras $A$, and we are interested whether these are graded symmetric.
+We first consider finite dimensional graded simple algebras $A$, and we show that they are graded symmetric.
 We recall that $A$ is graded simple if 0 and $A$ are the only graded ideals.
 It is known that in this case $A$ is a direct sum of minimal graded left ideals, isomorphic up to a graded shift, see \cite[Section 2.9]{nvo}.